The Principals

 And just like that, we’re playing Trivial Pursuit®.

-Denny’s grin remains disconcerting.
+Denny’s grin is disturbing.

-“The principal attribute of my plasmos in its raw stage,” he says, “is that its properties are ambiguous, completely malleable—plastic in a literal sense.”
+“The principal attribute of plasmos in its raw stage,” he says, “is that its properties are ambiguous, completely malleable—plastic in a literal sense.”

 “Plastic mathmos.”